-College degree required.
-Ideal candidates will have demonstrated leadership skills, a high level of achievement in academics, employment and/or other pursuits, and a commitment to the mission of College Possible.
-Candidates of all academic majors are welcome to apply.
-10 to 12 month commitment, depending on position, beginning in August 2017 is required.
+Bachelor’s degree required.
+Ideal candidates will have demonstrated leadership skills, a high level of achievement in academics, employment or other pursuits, and a commitment to the mission of College Possible.
+We welcome candidates of all academic majors to apply.

 Equal Opportunity Employer